• Skip to main content

 I didn't plan for these two parts of my life to keep talking to each other.
 But they do, constantly.

 Whether it's my son or Rosco or a client's dog, what I keep coming back to is that nervous systems are not machines.
 They don't perform on command.
-They're shaped by genetics, by history, by what happened last Tuesday, by how much sleep was had, by whether the world felt safe that morning.
+They're shaped by genetics, by history, by what happened last week, by how much sleep was had, by whether the world felt safe that morning.
 Progress comes in waves.
 You get a stretch of good weeks and then a hard one.
 And then you look back and realize the hard ones don't hit as hard as they used to.

 That's not going backwards.
 That's what moving forward actually looks like.